ghostproducer/backend-extended-team-test/README.md

 The back end was built using Java 8 + Spring Boot + Maven.
 The `pom.xml` file was generated using the [Spring Initializr service](https://start.spring.io/).
 The Angular source code is located inside the `/src/web` folder.

-– `Poll` data model class corresponds to entity and table tutorials.
+– `Poll` data model class corresponds to entity and table poll.

 – `PollRepository` is an interface that extends JpaRepository for CRUD methods and custom finder methods.

-– `PollController` is a RestController which has request mapping methods for RESTful requests such as: getAllTutorials, createTutorial, updateTutorial, deleteTutorial, findByPublished…
+– `PollController` is a RestController which has request mapping methods for RESTful requests such as: getAllPolls, createPoll, updatePoll, deletePoll, etc.

 – Configuration for Spring Datasource and the MySQL database is in `application.properties`.